Emil Ludwig: Biography

 Ludwig interviewed Benito Mussolini and on 1 December 1929 Mustafa Kemal Atatürk.
 His interview with the founder of the Republic of Turkey appeared in Wiener Freie Presse in March 1930, addressing issues of religion and music.
 He also interviewed Joseph Stalin in Moscow on 13 December 1931.
 An excerpt from this interview is included in Stalin's book on Lenin.
 Ludwig describes this interview in his biography of Stalin.

 Ludwig's extended interviews with T.G.
 Masaryk, founder and longtime president of Czechoslovakia, appeared as Defender of Democracy in 1936.

-At the end of the Second World War, he went to Germany as a journalist, and it is to him that we owe the retrieving of Goethe's and Schiller's coffins, which had disappeared from Weimar in 1943/44.
-He returned to Switzerland after the war and died in 1948, in Moscia, a neighborhood, part of the commune of Ascona, in the canton of Ticino, which is the Italian part of Switzerland.
 In 1944, Ludwig wrote a letter to The New York Times where he urged that "Hitler’s fanaticism against the Jews could be exploited by the Allies.
 The Three Powers should send a proclamation to the German people through leaflets and to the German Government through neutral countries; threatening that further murdering of Jews would involve terrible retaliation after victory.
 This would drive a wedge into the already existing dissension of the generals and the Nazis, and also between ultra-Nazis and other Germans."

+At the end of the Second World War, Ludwig went to Germany as a journalist.
+In April 1945, he located Goethe's and Schiller's coffins, which local police had removed from Weimar three months before.

 In a May 1948 Tempo magazine article, Ludwig theorized that Hitler could have survived by having a body double killed and cremated in his place.
 The same year, presiding judge at the Einsatzgruppen trial at Nuremberg Michael Musmanno dismissed Ludwig's theory in an article stating his own definitive view that Hitler had died; Musmanno elaborated these opinions in a book two years later.

-Ludwig died in his sleep near Ascona on 17 September 1948.
+Ludwig died in his sleep near Ascona in the Swiss canton of Ticino on 17 September 1948.